Close

 • Proof of accommodation and return flight tickets

-• Financial statements demonstrating sufficient funds
+• Financial statements demonstrating €50 per day minimum funds

-• Yellow fever vaccination certificate (mandatory)
+• Yellow fever vaccination certificate (mandatory if arriving from risk areas)

 Peak Season Considerations